Albert Bourla: Career

-Bourla joined Pfizer in 1993, first serving as a doctor of veterinary medicine and technical director for the company's animal health division in Greece.
+Bourla joined Pfizer in 1993, first as a doctor of veterinary medicine and technical director for the company's animal health division in Greece.
 In 2001, he immigrated to the United States.

-He held multiple executive roles at Zoetis (then known as Animal Health) and other divisions of Pfizer.
-From 2005 to 2009, he served as area president for Animal Health's Europe, Africa and Middle East division.
-In 2009 he promoted the launch of Improvac on the European Market.
+Bourla held multiple executive roles at Zoetis (then known as Animal Health) and other divisions of Pfizer.
+From 2005 to 2009, he was area president for Animal Health's Europe, Africa and Middle East division.
+In 2009, he promoted the launch of Improvac on the European Market.
 Improvac is an immunocastration product for male pigs with the goal to reduce boar taint.
 In 2009 and 2010, he oversaw the Europe, Africa, and Asia Pacific division.
 In the latter role, he managed the merger of Wyeth's Fort Dodge Animal Health business with Pfizer in these regions.

-From 2010 to 2013, Bourla served as president and general manager of Pfizer's Established Products Business Unit.
+From 2010 to 2013, Bourla was president and general manager of Pfizer's Established Products Business Unit.
 There, he built business for the company's drugs that had recently lost patent exclusivity.

-From January 2014 to January 2016, Bourla served as Group President of Pfizer's Global Vaccines, Oncology, and Consumer Healthcare business, where he led Pfizer's work on cancer and heart drugs, among others, and helped launch Eliquis, an anticoagulant, and Ibrance, a breast cancer treatment drug.
+From January 2014 to January 2016, Bourla was group president of Pfizer's global vaccines, oncology, and consumer healthcare business, where he led Pfizer's work on cancer and heart drugs, among others, and helped launch Eliquis, an anticoagulant, and Ibrance, a breast cancer treatment drug.

 From February 2016 to December 2017, he was group president of Pfizer Innovative Health.
 In 2016, during his tenure, Innovative Health's revenue increased by 11%.

 Bourla became Pfizer's chief operating officer (COO) on January 1, 2018, overseeing the company's drug development, manufacturing, sales, and strategy.
 He restructured Pfizer and spun-off the consumer health care business during his tenure as COO.

 He was promoted to chief executive officer in October 2018, effective January 1, 2019, succeeding Ian Read, his mentor.

 In February 2019, Bourla was one of seven CEOs in the pharmaceutical industry who participated in a hearing on prescription drug prices in the United States with the United States Senate Committee on Finance.